OCA/report-print-send/base_report_to_printer/README.rst

 When no tray is configured for a report and a user, the default tray setup on the CUPS server is used.

+The users are able to change their default printer by using the button with the printer icon set on the navbar.

 Known issues / Roadmap
 ======================